Delayed Intensification

 Delayed Intensification (DI) is the fourth treatment phase for Acute Lymphoblastic Leukemia (A.L.L.), lasting 56 days, baring any holds.

-This is based on the COG9032 standard of care as adopted by the international body, Children’s Oncology Group (COG) that our son followed from Jan 2019- November 2020.
+This is based on the COG9032 standard of care as adopted by the international body, Children’s Oncology Group (COG) that our son followed from diagnosis in January 2019 to his relapse in November 2020.

 Blog posts specific to Delayed Intensification (DI):